philipp323/FAVOR/README.md

   - [about.html](http://favortest.somee.com/about.html) (Page which shows us and our school)
   - creation.html (Page for the Family-Group-Creation-Process)
   - app.html (Page with Features and Functionalities, such as the Task-Create-Menu)

+  We invested a lot of time in designing and styling, features will follow soon!

 ## :memo: Feature-List:

+- Register (Family-Group)
+  - Saves data to JSON-File
+- Family-Member-Creation
+  - Saves data to JSON-File
+  - Adds to a Family-Group
+- Task-Creation
+  - Saves data to JSON-File
+  - Adds to a Family-Group

 ## :microscope: Testing: